Should you stockpile? Here is a complete guide to stockpiling for disaster. What you need. What you don’t need. What you should absolutely have.

 Step #1: Your Unique Situation

-If you’ve been a prepper for at least a couple of months, surely you’ve read at least one article about “assessing your unique situation.”
+If you’ve been a prepper for at least a couple of months (good job on getting rid of your normalcy bias), surely you’ve read at least one article about “assessing your unique situation.”
 To me, some of these articles are downright confusing, because most do not go into that much detail.For stockpiling purposes, assessing your situation implies:

 • knowing the number of people, pets and farm animals you’re stockpiling for